mbiermann/chef-titan/README.md

-# Opscode Chef cookbook for the Titan graph database using the Cassandra storage engine backend + Rexster HTTP access
+# Opscode Chef cookbook for the Titan

 Installs the graph database Titan server package including the Rexster server for HTTP access in version 0.4.1 and utilizing the Apache Cassandra backend in version 0.2.2.